mprice36/NIEM.github.io/reference/concepts/type/simple/json/index.md

 }
 ```

-See [here](../../../facet/json) for examples of simple types with other kinds facets.
+See [Facets in JSON](/reference/concepts/facet/json) for examples of simple types with other kinds of facets.

-## Schema template
+## Schema templates

 The following is a template for a simple type with an enumeration: